Smarter Bearing Monitoring: How to Catch Failures Before They Cost You

 Misalignment

-Another frequent cause of bearing failure is misalignment.
+Another frequent cause is misalignment.
 It’s a best practice to align assets at the installation stage, and then re-check at regular intervals, since factors like thermal growth and vibration can cause misalignment over time.
 Laser tools are the gold standard for checking alignment.

 Improper Installation